Singapore plots economic lift-off with satellites, spacecraft

 Essec’s Malshe, who has worked with companies in the space industry, said Singapore could also focus on the small but fast-growing market for space travel by tapping into its huge private banking base.
 A ticket may cost as much as $300,000.

-Astrium, the aerospace unit of the European Aeronautic Defence and Space Co (EADS), hopes to launch its first commercial space flight in 2017 using a craft that can take off from ordinary airport runways and carry four passengers to a height of around 100 kilometres (62 miles) above the Earth’s surface.
+Astrium, the aerospace unit of the European Aeronautic Defence and Space Co (EADS) EAD.PA, hopes to launch its first commercial space flight in 2017 using a craft that can take off from ordinary airport runways and carry four passengers to a height of around 100 kilometers (62 miles) above the Earth’s surface.

 EADS officials have said they hoped to base some of their space planes at Singapore’s Changi Airport.